Armel Disney: International career

-Disney made his debut for Congo's national team under coach Paul Ebondzibato on 28 April 2001 in 2–0 win over Madagascar at the 2002 World Cup qualifiers where he also played his following game, a 1–1 draw against DR Congo.
-After playing one game at the 2004 African Cup of Nations qualifiers, Disney was an important figure for the team's 2006 World Cup qualifiers campaign, appearing in nine games in which he scored four goals, two in victories over Liberia and Mali and two in losses to Zambia and Togo.
-In the following years he played five games at the 2008 African Cup of Nations qualifiers and three at the 2010 World Cup qualifiers, having a total of 21 appearances with four goals scored for The Red Devils.
+Disney made his debut for Congo under coach Paul Ebondzibato on 28 April 2001 in 2–0 win over Madagascar in the 2002 World Cup qualifiers.
+His next appearance, also during the same qualifiers, was a 1–1 draw against DR Congo.
+Subsequently, he played only one game in the 2004 African Cup of Nations qualifiers.
+However, Disney was an important figure for the team's 2006 World Cup qualifiers campaign, appearing in nine games in which he scored four goals, of which two were in victories over Liberia and Mali, and two in losses to Zambia and Togo.
+In the following years, he played five games during the 2008 African Cup of Nations qualifiers and three in the 2010 World Cup qualifiers, having a total of 21 appearances with four goals scored for The Red Devils.

 International goals

 Scores and results list Congo's goal tally first, score column indicates score after each Armel Disney goal.